uetchy/uechi.io/_pages/me.md

 # Contact

 Reach me at `y@uechi.io` (recommended) or [@uechz](https://twitter.com/uechz) on Twitter.
-Beware that I'm not a person of quick reply so if you are in urgent need of a lightning response better bomb my inbox with reminders so I can prioritize your email other than any other emails.
+Beware that I'm not a person of quick reply so if you are in urgent need of a lightning response better bomb my inbox with reminders so I can prioritize your email than any other emails.

 ## GPG Key